mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } KDFLabel;
 ~~~

-And its fields set to:
+And its fields are set to:

 ~~~ pseudocode
 length = Length;